ge-high-assurance/VERDICT/tools/verdict/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-The last directory built by Maven is an update site for our VERDICT
+The last module built by Maven is an update site for our VERDICT
-plugin which you can install into an OSATE release.
-That update site
+plugin which can be used to install VERDICT into a stable OSATE
-is actually located inside the directory
+release.
+That update site is actually located inside the directory
-`com.ge.research.osate.verdict.updatesite/target/repository` and that
+`com.ge.research.osate.verdict.updatesite/target/repository` and you
-directory can be installed directly into OSATE.
+can use that directory's location to install VERDICT into OSATE.

 ## Install our VERDICT plugin